ml-and-ds-papers-on-the-go/andre-ye.github.io/english/winter/cheat-sheet.md

 > again, moreover, furthermore, additionally, also, another example, similarly, further, even, finally

 ### Opposites Strategy
-One productive strategy for discovering complex interpretations is to look for opposites in a text.
+- One productive strategy for discovering complex interpretations is to look for opposites in a text.
-Interpretations that break down opposites are valued in literary studies because they influence how we see the world.
+- Interpretations that break down opposites are valued in literary studies because they influence how we see the world.
-Searching for arguments about opposites in a text is usually productive; this search usually leads to other insights to help you find a complex argument about a text.
+- Searching for arguments about opposites in a text is usually productive; this search usually leads to other insights to help you find a complex argument about a text.
+- When critics use the opposites strategy, their arguments usually have several steps.
+  1. Note oppositions as a tension in the text (usually through surface/depth).
+  2. Provide textual evidence that elaborates on these tensions.
+  3. Explain how the text subverts a normal way of looking at these opposites.
 - Common opposites or tensions:

 | life/death | natural/unnatural | male/female |